longvu727/allocator/README.md

 For the simplicity of implementation, I'm using PHP associated array to full fill the relations.

+### Inventory
+Inventory provide availability of product and quantity.
+### Cart
+Cart store products and there quantity and type of allocation( backordered or allocated )
+### Order
+Order contains a single allocate request containing carts and header

 ### Allocator->allocate
 Sample Json response: